-In addition to the FDA approval, successful completion of the Company's development programs and its transition to normal operations is dependent upon obtaining the foreign regulatory approvals required to sell its products internationally.
+In addition to the FDA approval of taliglucerase alfa, successful completion of the Company's development programs and its transition to normal operations is dependent upon obtaining the foreign regulatory approvals required to sell its products internationally.
 In accordance with the terms and conditions of the Pfizer Agreement, the Company received a \$25.0 million milestone payment in connection with the FDA's approval of taliglucerase alfa in the United States.
-In addition, the Company is eligible to receive potential milestone payments equal to \$25.0 million, in the aggregate, for matters relating to the successful achievement of regulatory approval of taliglucerase alfa in the European Union.
-Notwithstanding the FDA's approval of taliglucerase alfa, there can be no assurance that the Company will receive regulatory approval of any of its other product candidates, and a substantial amount of time may pass before the Company achieves a level of revenues adequate to support its operations, if at all.
-The Company also expects to incur substantial expenditures in connection with the regulatory approval process for each of its product candidates during their respective developmental periods.
+A substantial amount of time may pass before the Company achieves a level of revenues adequate to support its operations, if at all and the Company also expects to incur substantial expenditures in connection with the regulatory approval process for each of its product candidates during their respective developmental periods.
 Obtaining marketing approval with respect to any product candidate is directly dependent on the Company's ability to implement the necessary regulatory steps required to obtain such approval in the United States and in other countries.
 The Company cannot reasonably predict the outcome of these activities.